Key legislation and terminology

 Emergency medical treatment

 When can emergency treatment be provided, and is consent required?

-Under the Emergency Medical Operations Act 1973 (NT), a medical practitioner can perform a surgical operation on a person without consent if he or she believes the person is in danger of dying or suffering a serious permanent disability, and the operation is needed to prevent either occurring.
+Under the Emergency Medical Operations Act 1973 (NT) a medical practitioner can perform a surgical operation on a person without consent if he or she believes the person is in danger of dying or suffering a serious permanent disability, and the operation is needed to prevent this.